Basic Policy and Key Measures

 MCC handles a wide range of chemical substances and therefore maintains ongoing measures to reduce emissions of hazardous air pollutants and of pollutants into public bodies of water through such means as installing and improving emission gas and wastewater treatment facilities.

 We have been reducing or maintaining at a steady level the environmental burden our businesses place on atmospheric and water quality, as measured by NOX, SOX and dust emissions as well as chemical oxygen demand (COD).
-In fiscal 2017, we reduced emissions of NOX 900 tons due to structural reorganization and other factors.
-MCC’s emissions of PRTR-regulated substances1 and VOCs2 rose due in part to increased production volume.
+MCC’s emissions of PRTR-regulated substances1 and VOCs2 have also been declining.

 - 1Pollutant Release and Transfer Register (PRTR):